wanyoike-max/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 * Script 11 shows us how to convert a number from base 2 to base base 10

 * Script 12 sshows us how to print a..z wice with the exemption of oo

+* Script 13 shows us how to print a number with 2 decimal points stored in an enviromental variable